Flooding

 Take Action

-- Put the plug in sinks and baths (including overflow) and a sandbag in the toilet bowl to prevent sewage from flowing back up.
+- Seal up drains – remember to put plugs in sinks and baths (including overflow), and a sandbag in the toilet bowl.
+This will help prevent sewage from flowing back up.

-- Turn off the gas, electricity and water.
-Unplug electrical items and move upstairs, if possible.
+- Shut it off – remember to turn off the gas, electricity and water supplies.
+If possible, unplug electrical items and move them upstairs.

-Get up-to-date travel information from Traffic Scotland 0800 028 1414 or visit www.trafficscotland.org
+- Get travel information – get up-to-date road information by calling Traffic Scotland on 0800 028 1414 or visit www.trafficscotland.org.

 After flood waters have receded

-- Wear protective clothing (rubber gloves/ wellies) when cleaning up.
-Watch out for nails and broken glass.
+- Clean up – remember to wear protective clothing like rubber gloves and wellies when cleaning up.
+Watch out for sharp objects like nails and broken glass.

-- Contact your gas and electricity companies and have your supplies checked before turning them on.
+- Check your utilities – it’s important to contact your gas and electricity companies and have your supplies checked before turning them back on.

-- Make a record of flood damage, take photographs and videos.
-Call your insurance company as soon as possible.
+- Make a record of damages – make sure that you take photographs and videos of the flood damage and contact your insurance company as soon as possible.

 Useful Numbers